 [Heading inserted by No. 75 of 1992 s.
 4 (as amended by No. 43 of 1996 s.
 26).]

 175SA.
-Disclosure of electoral expenditure incurred by political parties
+Electoral expenditure by political party, return as to required

 Where electoral expenditure in relation to an election is incurred by or with the authority of a political party, the agent of the party shall, before the expiration of 15 weeks after polling day in the election, lodge a return with the Electoral Commissioner in an approved form setting out details of that electoral expenditure.